+4.5 Windows

-4.5 Windows Windows and their components are among the most important features in defining the overall historic character of a building.
+Windows and their components are among the most important features in defining the overall historic character of a building.
 The components can include frames, sash, muntins, glass, sills, heads, hoodmolds, paneled or decorated jambs and moldings, hardware, and interior and exterior shutters and blinds.
 Because they are so important in defining the building's historic character, they cannot be removed without radically changing or diminishing the building's historic character.
 Repair is always preferable to replacement.

 Most of the contributing structures in the Historic District were built with wooden single-or double-hung sash windows.
 They were glazed with single-thickness glass and the panes were sealed with putty.
 Glazing patterns varied according to the style of the building.

 Permission to replace one historic window that is not repairable does not imply permission to replace other windows.
 Windows are evaluated individually.

-NOT RECOMMENDED Replacing windows solely because of peeling paint, broken glass, stuck sash, and high air infiltration.
-Repairing and restoring original windows whenever possi- RECOMMENDED Replacing original windows that cannot be repaired with windows of the same size, shape, design, materials, glazing pattern, and number of light divisions as the original.
+Repairing and restoring original windows whenever possible.

+Replacing original windows that cannot be repaired with windows of the same size, shape, design, materials, glazing pattern, and number of light divisions as the original.